The Gauss Image Problem with Weak Aleksandrov Condition: Introduction

-The main difficulty and the difference in the proof of Theorem \ref{main} compared to the main result of \cite{GIP} is that the weak Aleksandrov relation does not give a bound on the relation between the inner and outer radius for the possible solution, contrary to what happens for its strong counterpart.
+The main challenge and difference in the proof of Theorem \ref{main}, as compared to the main result of \cite{GIP}, is that the weak Aleksandrov relation does not impose a bound on the inner to outer radius ratio for the possible solution, unlike its stronger counterpart.
 Going back to the previously mentioned example of spherical caps, for any scalars $\lambda_1,\lambda_2>0$, define $K_{\lambda_1,\lambda_2}$ to be the convex hull in $\mathbb R^n$ of $\lambda_1\omega\subset\lambda_1\sn$ and $-\lambda_2\omega\subset\lambda_2\sn$.
 Note that any $K_{\lambda_1,\lambda_2}$ is a solution to $\mu=\lambda(K,\cdot)$, where $\mu$ and $\lambda$ are defined as before.
 (This is true because the normal cones of $K_{\lambda_1,\lambda_2}$ do not change for radial directions contained in the support of $\mu$, when we vary $\lambda_1$ and $\lambda_2$.
-See Preliminaries for definitions.)
-Thus, opposite to the classical Aleksandrov relation assumption, the solution may have parts one can dilate independently.
-Therefore, contrary to the case of assuming the classical Aleksandrov relation, there might exist a sequence of solutions converging to a degenerate convex body.
-This makes the proof of the main theorem in this paper vastly differ from that in \cite{GIP} since not every sequence of convex bodies maximizing the functional works for the proof.
-To construct this sequence and overcome these difficulties, we invoke a process which we call partial rescaling of convex bodies.
+See Section \ref{section preliminaries} for the definitions.)
+Hence, in contrast to the classical Aleksandrov relation assumption, the solution body may contain parts that one can dilate independently.
+Consequently, unlike the case when the classical Aleksandrov relation is assumed, a sequence of convex bodies, say $(K_\fn)_{\fn=1}^\infty$ such that $K_\fn\subset rB^n$ for all $\fn$ and some $r$, may maximize the functional while converging to a degenerate convex body.
+This makes the proof of the main theorem in this paper vastly differ from that in \cite{GIP}, as not every sequence of normalized convex bodies maximizing the functional is suitable for the proof.
+To construct this sequence and to overcome these challenges, we invoke a new process that we call the partial rescaling of convex bodies.
+See \eqref{convex hull form of pt}.

-It would be very interesting to see if one can prove the result of the Theorem \ref{GIP classical}, that is the results of \cite{GIP}, under the weak Aleksandrov assumption instead of the classical Aleksandrov assumption.
-Our paper is a step in this direction.
-We state this in Conjecture \ref{GIP conj}.
+It would be very interesting to see whether one could prove the result of the Theorem \ref{GIP classical}, the main results of \cite{GIP}, under the weak Aleksandrov relation assumption instead of the classical Aleksandrov relation.
+Our paper can be viewed as a step towards this direction.
+We state this in the Conjecture \ref{GIP conj}.

+\textbf{Acknowledgements} The author is extremely grateful to the editor and the referee for their valuable and extensive comments, which significantly improved readability of the paper.